developer8HARSHAL/Bug-Analyzer-Agent/README.md

 # Bug Analyzer Agent

 The **Bug Analyzer Agent** is an intelligent n8n workflow for automated bug triage, semantic duplicate detection, and AI-powered analysis of GitHub issues.
-It integrates GitHub, OpenAI embeddings, Pinecone vector search, GPT for analysis, and Slack notifications to accelerate bug management for engineering teams[attached_file:1].
+It integrates GitHub, OpenAI embeddings, Pinecone vector search, GPT for analysis, and Slack notifications to accelerate bug management for engineering teams.

 ---

 ## Features

-- Automated monitoring of GitHub issues and comments via webhooks[attached_file:1].
+- Automated monitoring of GitHub issues and comments via webhooks.
-- Cleans and normalizes issue data for semantic analysis[attached_file:1].
+- Cleans and normalizes issue data for semantic analysis.
-- Generates OpenAI embeddings for each issue and checks for duplicate or similar bugs using a vector database (Pinecone)[attached_file:1].
+- Generates OpenAI embeddings for each issue and checks for duplicate or similar bugs using a vector database (Pinecone).
-- Performs GPT-based technical and business analysis, suggesting best next steps[attached_file:1].
+- Performs GPT-based technical and business analysis, suggesting best next steps.
-- Publishes comprehensive analysis and similarity findings to a Slack channel[attached_file:1].
+- Publishes comprehensive analysis and similarity findings to a Slack channel.
-- Fully configurable with environment variables for quick adaptation[attached_file:1].
+- Fully configurable with environment variables for quick adaptation.

 ---